terrylinooo/mynote-admin/README.txt

 == Description ==

-Mynote plugin enhances the functionity of Mynote Theme.
+Mynote Admin is a WordPress plugin that enhances the functionity of Mynote Theme.
 If you are not using Mynote theme, it is unnecessary to install this plugin.
 Nothing will happens when Mynote theme isn't activated.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/mynote-plugin` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the Mynote Plugin menu in Plugins and set your options.
+3. Go to the Mynote Admin menu in Plugins and set your options.

 == Features ==